jmariconda/meteor-reactive-store/README.md

         - Because Object keys have no guaranteed iteration order, there is no guaranteed order that the paths will be set if an Object of paths mapped to values is provided.
 - ### delete(...paths: _String_)
     - Delete all of the given deep paths and trigger dependencies accordingly.
+    - Notes:
-    - Note: This does not do anything unless the root value is an Object or Array.
+        - This does not do anything unless the root value is an Object or Array.
+        - If there is a mutator function available for a given path, it will be run with a set value of ReactiveStore.DELETE.
+This is primarily so that secondary actions can be run on the store on delete, but this could technically be used to cancel a delete operation if something other than ReactiveStore.DELETE is returned from the mutator.
 - ### clear()
     - Reset the root value based on its current type.
     - If it is an Object or Array, it will be reset to {} or [] respectively.